-TeliaSonera CA Policy Management Team is the responsible authority for reviewing and approving changes to this CPS.
+TeliaSonera CA Policy Management Team is the responsible authority for reviewing and approving changes to the TeliaSonera Root CP and CPS.
 Written and signed comments on proposed changes shall be directed to the TeliaSonera contact as described in Section 1.5.2.
-Decisions with respect to the proposed changes are at the sole discretion of the TeliaSonera Policy Management Team.
+Decisions with respect to the proposed changes are at the sole discretion of the TeliaSonera CA Policy Management Team.